 The goal of the video is to inspire more providers in rural and underserved communities to become preceptors by sharing the importance, value, and rewards that come with teaching Le Moyne PA students.

-You have been selected to participate in this project as your preceptor experience and dedication to practicing in a rural or underserved community aligns with Le Moyne’s mission and the message we want to highlight in this video.
+You have been selected to participate in this project as your preceptor experience and dedication to the communities you serve align with Le Moyne’s mission and the message we want to highlight in this video

 How to participate